 - Slowing of mental function, such as forgetfulness, difficulty paying attention and apathy

 Now, it’s important to note that dementia is not a specific disease.
 It’s an overall term that describes a wide range of symptoms associated with a decline in memory or other thinking skills severe enough to reduce a person’s ability to perform everyday activities.
-Because symptoms of NPH can fall under that umbrella, the disorder is often misdiagnosed.
+Because symptoms of NPH can fall under that umbrella, the disorder is often misdiagnosed as dementia.
 In fact, many cases of NPH go unrecognized and are never properly treated.

-However, as we know at ANA, doctors may use a variety of tests, including brain scans (CT and/or MRI), a spinal tap or lumbar catheter, intracranial pressure monitoring and neuropsychological tests, to help them diagnose NPH and rule out other conditions.
+As we know at ANA, doctors may use a variety of tests, including brain scans (CT and/or MRI), a spinal tap or lumbar catheter, intracranial pressure monitoring and neuropsychological tests, to help them diagnose NPH and rule out other conditions.

 Yet despite the availability of surgical treatment options, according to the Hydrocephalus Association in Bethesda, Maryland, the largest private funder of hydrocephalus research in the U.S., fewer than 20 percent of people with NPH receive an appropriate diagnosis.